 NEW STUDENT ORIENTATION

 An essential and mandatory part of your journey to and at SKC is New Student Orientation (Step 9 below).
-Spring New Student Orientation (NSO) will be Friday, March 29th.
-Registration starts below.
+Fall 2019 NSO will be Wednesday and Thursday, September 18-19.
+Registration will begin soon.

 STEP 1: EXPLORE CAREER PATHS AT SKC